micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication.md

 This project uses a sample dataset and is built around (is structured on) a modular LangChain-based pipeline.

 **Sample Dataset:**
-A collection of 35 Ready Tensor publications, each with: `id`, `username`, `license`, `title`, and `publication description`.
+A collection of 35 Ready Tensor publications, each of them characterised by `id`, `username`, `license`, `title`, and `publication description`.
 There are 6 types of licenses; 27 publications use “MIT” or “CC”, the rest are “none” or missing.
 Under MIT/CC, reuse is permitted for open source projects.

 **Features & Modules:**
 This project is structured on a modular LangChain-based pipeline in which each feature is mapped to the specific tool or module implementing it: